-Workers’ Compensation (workers comp) is a set of laws created to make individuals (who have been hurt on the job) and their families whole financially.
+Workers’ Compensation (workers comp) is a set of laws created to make individuals (who have been injured at work – hurt on the job) and their families whole financially.
 The laws found within the Indiana Workers’ Compensation Act and were originally created in 1915.
 All employers are required in Indiana to obtain workers’ compensation insurance to protect their employees.
 If an employer fails to obtain workers’ compensation insurance, there are still remedies for the injured worker obtaining relief directly from his employer rather than the insurance company.

 Under the Workers’ Compensation Act, an individual hurt on the job applies to the Workers’ Compensation Board for assistance.
 The Board investigates and administers the claims of injured workers in Indiana.